christiang7/ToText/README.md

 	- [ ] Programme über libraries verbinden

 ## Features

+### 2023-07-03 wayland paste in zim
+custom tool for insert clipboard of wayland

 ### 2023-06-25 open-file template-program and template-calculation
 Combinaion of template-program and zim-template-program.